Lime pulls escooters and Uber suspends pooled rides to help contain coronavirus

 Uber is suspending pooled rides in North America and Lime is halting its electric scooter and bike service in key markets as cities around the world struggle to contain COVID-19.

 Lime, which counts Uber as a strategic investor, is among the first of the major urban transport companies to halt its service entirely in specific locations to encourage people to stay indoors.
-The move comes as a growing number of countries and cities impose lockdowns on citizens to curtail the COVID-19 pandemic.
+The move comes as a growing number of countries and cities impose lockdowns on citizens to curtail the pandemic.

 “The COVID-19 virus is an unprecedented challenge facing cities and communities around the world,” said Lime CEO and founder Brad Bao.
 “We’re pausing Lime service to help people stay put and stay safe.”

-Lime had previously announced extra safety measures it was taking to address the spread of COVID-19, essentially enhancing its cleaning methods.
-Pulling its service completely from some markets is a response to the escalation of COVID-19, which has now at infected at least 183,000 people globally, killing more than 7,000.
+Lime had previously announced it was enhancing its cleaning methods to protect users.
+Pulling its service completely from some markets is a response to the escalation of COVID-19, which has now infected at least 183,000 people globally, killing more than 7,000.

 “We are worried about the cities we love and call home, the people we serve, and our colleagues on the ground,” Bao added.
 “Loving cities means protecting them too.”